intagaming/video-scripts/token-storage.md

 the user back to Spotify with the Authorization Code, Spotify would send this code to the intermediate server.
-This server uses this code to get the Access Token and the Refresh Token, and then response with the Access Token and Refresh Token set in a HttpOnly Cookie.
+This server uses this code to get the Access Token and the Refresh Token, and then response with the Access Token and Refresh Token set in some HttpOnly Cookies, which would now be saved on the user's browser.

-Then, on the Spotify API, you would take the token out from the Token Cookie and use them to authorize the request.
+Then, on the Spotify API, each time the user sends in a request, you would take the token out from the Token Cookie and use them to authorize the request.
 Mission accomplished, simple enough.

-Now, using this intermediate server is kinda an anti pattern, because the Authorization Code flow that's used for your Spotify app is supposed to be between the Public Client (the Spotify app on your browser) and Google, but now another party is also getting involved.
+Now, using this intermediate server is kind of an anti pattern, because the Authorization Code flow that's used for your Spotify app is supposed to be between the Public Client (the Spotify app on your browser) and Google, the Authorization Server, but now another party is also getting involved.
 And if you know OAuth, you would also know that the Refresh Token is strictly only allowed to be exchanged between the Client and the Authorization Server, so that's not good.
 But you insisted to use Cookie anyway, right?

-And if you don't have the authority to modify the Spotify API **or** your service Spotify uses any third party API that don't support Cookie and requires the Google access token explicitly, then this plan can go into the bin.
+And if you don't have the authority to modify the Spotify API **or** your service Spotify uses any third party API that doesn't support Cookie and requires the Google Access Token explicitly, then this plan and/or the thinking of using HttpOnly Cookie can go into the bin.

 As an added bonus, the Spotify app on Android or iOS doesn't have Cookie, so the Spotify API now has to fallback to the normal way.
 Is this an effort or no?
+You tell me.

 ### Conclusion